CAR T cell: Cancer

 T cells are genetically engineered to express chimeric antigen receptors specifically directed toward antigens on a patient's tumor cells, then infused into the patient where they attack and kill the cancer cells.
 Adoptive transfer of T cells expressing CARs is a promising anti-cancer therapeutic, because CAR-modified T cells can be engineered to target potentially any tumor associated antigen.

 Early CAR T cell research has focused on blood cancers.
 The first approved treatments use CARs that target the antigen CD19, present in B-cell-derived cancers such as acute lymphoblastic leukemia (ALL) and diffuse large B-cell lymphoma (DLBCL).
-There are also efforts underway to engineer CARs targeting many other blood cancer antigens, including CD30 in refractory Hodgkin's lymphoma; CD33, CD123, and FLT3 in acute myeloid leukemia (AML); and BCMA in multiple myeloma.
+There are also efforts underway to engineer CARs targeting many other blood cancer antigens, including CD30 in refractory Hodgkin lymphoma; CD33, CD123, and FLT3 in acute myeloid leukemia (AML); and BCMA in multiple myeloma.
 Aside from CD19, CARs targeting the multiple myeloma antigen B-cell maturation antigen (BCMA) have achieved the most clinical success so far.
 CARs targeting BCMA were initially reported by Robert Carpenter and James Kochenderfer et al. Anti-BCMA CAR T cells have now been tested in many clinical trials, and anti-BCMA CAR T-cell products have been approved by the U.S. Food and Drug Administration.

-CAR T cells have also been found to be effective in treating glioblastoma.
-A single infusion is enough to show rapid tumor regression in a matter of days.
+CAR T (CARv3-TEAM-E) cells have been reported to be effective in treating glioblastoma.
+In a small trial, a single infusion demonstrated rapid tumor regression in a matter of days.

 Solid tumors have presented a more difficult target.
 Identification of good antigens has been challenging: such antigens must be highly expressed on the majority of cancer cells, but largely absent on normal tissues.
 CAR T cells are also not trafficked efficiently into the center of solid tumor masses, and the hostile tumor microenvironment suppresses T cell activity.

 Autoimmune disease

+CAR T can be used to target autoimmune diseases by eradicating auto-reactive populations of memory B cells.
+A classical example is the targeting of CD19 to eradicate the entire B cell population in lupus erythematosus.
+It has been investigated as a treatment for ulcerative colitis and rheumatoid arthritis.
+Clinical trials have launched for systemic sclerosis, myositis and rheumatoid arthritis.
+Researchers are trying other target molecules so as to not kill as many innocent bystanders.

-While most CAR T cell studies focus on creating a CAR T cell that can eradicate a certain cell population (for instance, CAR T cells that target lymphoma cells), there are other potential uses for this technology.
-T cells can also mediate tolerance to antigens.
-A regulatory T cell outfitted with a CAR could have the potential to confer tolerance to a specific antigen, something that could be utilized in organ transplantation or rheumatologic diseases like lupus.
+A gentler way involves modifying another kind of T cell, the regulatory T cells (Treg), responsible for tolerance to antigens.
+A CAR Treg could confer tolerance to a specific antigen, which could be utilized in organ transplantation or rheumatologic diseases like lupus.